lswifty2017/toy-robot-2020/README.md

 # Toy Robot Simulator

+## Installation and Usage

+Make sure that you have Node.js installed.
+You can install Node from their website https://nodejs.org/.

+cd to the root directory and invoke:

+`$ npm install`

+Now you can run the application with:

+`$ npm start`

+You can also run the test suite with:

+`$ npm test`

+## Design Decisions and Dependencies

+This project was developed with a functional approach, avoiding mutation as much as possible with the use of pure, stateless functions.
+State is only handled within a single location.

+A test driven approach was used to develop unit tests parser and action functions using Jest testing framework.
+The controller function to handle the user input is tested in a more integrative way, focused on the matching the design criteria as a whole.

+The project is linted with Prettier, and has a configuration file configured for VS Code IDE.

+## Future Considerations

+Currently the state is only managed as an object, however, this is would be easily subject to mutation given scale of the project.
+A state management solution such as Redux would help create immutable state going forward.

+User input validation is currently case insensitive, but does not account for empty spaces before and after commands.
+Perhaps use of a regex validator function could be added as a utility.

+---

 ## Description

 - The application is a simulation of a toy robot moving on a square tabletop,